 The Firearms Officers provide firearms training, along with Defensive Tactics training, to all members of the department.
 They develop training programs, qualification courses and maintain training records.
 The Firearms Training Unit provided training to all Newport police officers.
 This program consists of: Use of force policies, handgun and shotgun training, stress management, decision making skills, firearms safety, PR-24 and ASP baton training and defensive tactics.
 The department partners with the Kentucky League of Cities for the use of their Firearm Decision Making Skills (FATS) equipment to assist in our training.

 The Newport Police Department firing range is open to all officers in Northern Kentucky.
 The agencies that used our facilities include: Campbell County Police Department, Campbell County Sheriff’s Office, U.S. Marshall’s Office, Ft.
 Thomas, Wilder, Dayton, Southgate and Falmouth Police Department.

 Members of the Newport Citizens Police Academy were also given a period of instruction on firearms.
 They were then allowed to participate in practical exercises involving the FATS system, as well as live-fire exercises with the Glock 19 handgun and Remington 870 shotgun.

-The Newport S.W.A.T.
-Team is a multi-jurisdictional team comprised of various agencies from within Campbell County.
-These officers are highly trained to employ advanced, non-conventional tactics to resolve high-risk situations.
-All officers assigned to SWAT are carefully selected and must meet and maintain mandatory criteria standards of: law enforcement experience, physical fitness and firearms proficiency.
+The Newport S.W.A.T. team is comprised of Newport Police Officers who receive specialized training to prepare for high-risk situations.
+S.W.A.T. team members are highly trained to use advanced, non-conventional tactics to resolve high-risk situations.
+Officers assigned to the S.W.A.T. team are carefully selected and must meet and maintain mandatory criteria standards of law enforcement experience, physical fitness, and firearms proficiency.